 The following values are optional and only apply if you have a loan on the property.

 After entering the values above, click 'OK' to calculate your equity over time.
 Principal accrues based on a standard amortization schedule, and you can see those values in the Defined Contributions column on the account's output data.

-While the Interest Rate field determines the accrual of principal over the lifetime of the loan, the % Growth of the Home Equity item determines the rate of increase in the value of your home (it is defaulted to 3.5%).
+While the Interest Rate field determines the accrual of principal over the lifetime of the loan, the % Growth of the Home Equity item determines the rate of increase in the value of your home.
 Each year's ending balance for a Home Equity item is based on both the growth in value of your home along with the accrual of principal.

-By default, the End Age of the Home Equity item is set to 30 years from the Start Age.
-The reason it is not set by the Number of Years field in the Loan Information section is to allow you to set a sale year independent of the term of the loan (either to sell the home before the loan is paid off, or perhaps some years after).
-In addition, OnTrajectory automatically calculates your tax-free gains based on the 'Single / Married' option located in My Profile settings as shown below:
+By default, the End Age of the Home Equity item is set to 30 years from the Start Age, however, it should be updated to reflect the age at which you expect to sell the property.
+Taxes at sale are automatically calculated based on gains in the property and the 'Single / Married' option located in My Profile settings as shown below: